 *Early access to new features of an app

 Once you have your downloadable asset ready to go, publish your article.
 Now comes the fun part of strategizing where to place your email signup forms to grow email list

-Here is how you will ask your article reader to leave their email address to download your asset:
+Here is how you can ask your readers to leave their email address to download your asset:

 When the reader clicks on it, a popup will ask them to input their email in exchange for the goodies, once they enter their email they will see the following (I have these throughout this article so feel free to click on them and experiment with how it works):